 Easter Cookies with a Twist

 Here is a simple little tip to help make your platter stand out.
-Make all of the zebra stripped cookies with the same color except for one design.
+Make all of the zebra-striped cookies with the same color except for one design.
 Decorate that cookie with the same pattern but change the color.
 This cookie may not be the star of the platter but it will make your platter pop.
 Then, to pull it all together, add some accent flowers to the other cookies in that same color to give it a customized look.
 Easy huh?

 Supplies for Easter Cookies with Twist: